Floydworks/Floydworks/README.md

 Hi there 👋
-<br>I'm Rebecca, a data scientist with a background in myrmecology, the study of ants. 🐜🐜🐜🐜
+<br>I'm Rebecca, a Bay Area data scientist with a background in myrmecology (ants). 🐜🐜🐜🐜
-<br>I love to analyze data, build tools, illustrate, design, and visualize the things I learn from data. 📈
+<br>I love to analyze data, build tools, surf, illustrate, design, and visualize the things I learn from data. 📈

 **Current Projects**
 <br>[Find your favorite wildflowers!](https://github.com/Floydworks/WildflowerFinder_Phenology_Tool)